 Living in South Carolina the climate affords a pretty long growing season.
 Honestly – by this time of the year I am pretty sick of weeding and picking.
 We get WAY too many vegetables to consume ourselves and give away lots.
 I plant a second round to continue to practice, learn, and I just can’t stand seeing that empty ground knowing the potential it contains.

 Typically every year I plant cucumbers (National Pickling), Crookneck Squash, Zucchini, potatoes, tomato’s, cantaloupe, watermelon, and onions.
 This year – like every other year – I had successes and failures.
-I am speaking like the season is over and it’s not – I still have stuff growing and lots of veges left to pick, but most of my plants which I started in April have gone by.
+I am speaking like the season is over and it’s not – I still have stuff growing and lots of veggies left to pick, but most of my plants which I started in April have gone by.

+One of my compost bins is overflowing!!!
+Yes – I keep it in my garden.
 History tells me my second round of plantings do not do as well as my first.
 There are many reasons for this but I suspect the main one is extreme temps and sun exposure.
 I have considered rigging up some shade out of PVC and weeding fabric – just not a lot of time.

 I am already thinking about my Fall garden – gonna make it a good one.